rodegerdts/Pyalmanac/README.md

 =========

 Pyalmanac is a Python script that creats the daily pages of the Nautical Almanac.
-These are tabels that are needed for selestial navigation with a Sekstant.
+These are tabels that are needed for celestial navigation with a Sekstant.
 Normally these tables must be bought every year as a Book.
 This little program is trying to do away with this inconveniance.
 Most of the heavy computing is done by the free Pyephem